oregev11/crystoper/README.md

 4. Create a BART-coded representation of the crystallization conditions ('pdbx_details' feature in the PDB data) of each instance using `$ python vectorize.py -d`.
 Due to the large vectors size, the pickled data will be saved as shard files under `vectors/details/**/bart_vectors_*.pkl`.
 5. Load a fresh ESMCcomplex model and train it on the data: `$ python3 train.py -s myESMCmodel -n 3 -b 2 -lr 0.0001 --shuffle`.
 To the test the training process or if you wish to over-fit the model on a tiny dataset add `--toy-train`.

-6. see DOWNLOAD LATEST CHECKPOINT for downloading latest checkpoint (The model did not converge :-( )
+6. see DOWNLOAD LATEST CHECKPOINT for downloading latest checkpoint (Note: model is still in training)

 7. To demonstrate the model performance some proteins use `$ python3 demonstrate.py`
 8. For demo with the latest model use `$ python3 demonstrate.py -c checkpoints/esmccomplex_singles_113K/esmccomplex_singles_113K.pkl`